demiinferno/People-Counter-Application/README.md

 A FFmpeg server - receives output image frames including any detected outputs inferred by the model.
 This is then fed to the UI server.

-While the above files are provided complete so that no additional front-end or web services work is required from you, feel free to adjust these as you see fit.
+While the above files are provided complete so that no additional front-end or web services work is required from me.
-Additionally, I provided  a video file to test your implementation, although your code should allow for other inputs, such as a single image or webcam stream. provided with starter code for your implementation, split into two files:
+Additionally,a video file to test my implementation, although my code allowed other inputs, such as a single image or webcam stream.

+# IMPLEMENTATION, split into two files:

 inference.py - Here, you will load the Intermediate Representation of the model, and work with the Inference Engine to actually perform inference on an input. main.py - Here, you will: